 Data Type: token Range: unrestricted.unrestricted.unrestricted.unrestricted Minimum Occurrences: 1 Maximum Occurrences: 1 Parent: Document Tracking

-The element cvrf:Version holds a simple counter to track the version of the document.
+The element cvrf:Version holds a simple hierarchical counter to track the version of the document.
 This is a numeric tokenized field of the format “nn” – “nn.nn.nn.nn”.
 It may be incremented in either major or minor notation to denote clearly the evolution of the content of the document.
 Issuing parties must ensure that this field is incremented appropriately, even for the least editorial or grammatical changes, when the field is used.
-It is validated using the following regular expression:
+The third and fourth number slot is conventionally interpreted as patch version and build number, i.e. with ever decreasing relevance for external interfaces.
+The value is validated using the following regular expression:

 (0|[1- 9][0-9]*)(\.(0|[1-9][0-9]*)){0,3}